emilio-lovarela/AG_Oertel_software_emilio/Common_utils/CMD_tutorial/README.md

 # Command Prompt or Terminal Window
-If you're not familiar with using the command prompt or Terminal window, here is a basic tutorial to help you get started
+If you're not familiar with using the command prompt or Terminal window, here there is a basic tutorial to help you get started

 #### 1. Opening the Console (Terminal)